-A combination of coronavirus redundancies, income cuts and increased costs mean the UK’s poorest families are getting poorer.
+A combination of paltry wages, low benefit payments and coronavirus income cuts mean the UK’s poorest families are getting poorer.

 Disadvantaged kids found themselves at the heart of repeated Government scandals during the Covid-19 crisis, between poor provision of free school meals and the patchy rollout of devices for children to learn remotely in lockdown.

 Nearly six in 10 families told the Child Poverty Action Group they struggled to cover the cost of essentials like food, fuel bills, rent, transport and childcare.

 But the UK had a child poverty problem well before coronavirus reached the country, hitting a record high shortly before the first Covid-19 lockdown.

 Support The Big Issue and our vendors by signing up for a subscription

 Children’s charities and food aid organisations are working tirelessly to plug the gaps created by the welfare system.
 Children are perhaps the most vulnerable group in any society, and often first to feel the effects of rising poverty across society.
 Here are the basics on what child poverty is, what causes it and the impact it has.